klaushauschild1984/ff7rl/README.md

 - re-create the original Final Fantasy 7 experience
 - make the clumsy 1997 graphics to really nerd ASCII art
 - convert original soundtrack to even more nerd stuff: chiptunes
+- to see how near I am have a look at the [changelog](wiki/Changelog)

 ## Project tools
 - build by [Maven 3](https://maven.apache.org)